andre-maree/DurableUniqueIdGenerator/README.md

     "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> set the counter to any value, and delete

-    "GetIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids
+    "GenerateIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids

+The key must be passed in the auth header as a bearer token.